 While you’re here: In Aylmer, enjoy a meal at the Green Frog Tea Room at Pinecroft Pottery Studio and Giftshop.
 Whimsically themed rooms add to the charm at Inn on the Harbour in Port Stanley.
 Just north of Elgin Country, The Quilt Place in Shakespeare and Country Patchworks in Woodstock are both full service quilt shop.

 Travel to Ontario’s Southwest, where the roots of rural life and quilt culture run deep.
 Choose from the East Chatham-Kent Barn Quilt Trail, Thames River Barn Quilt Trail and Longwoods Barn Quilt Trail.
 Or experience them all!

 Local quilters, artists and craftspeople in this Peterborough County township have collaborated to produce various barn quilt installations that showcase the history and value of agriculture in the community.
-Self-guided walking tour maps are available.
+Tour the charming village of Millbrook on foot and see the barn quilts displayed by local businesses.
+Self-guided walking and driving tour maps are available.